On the total volume of the double hyperbolic space: Introduction

 \begin{theorem} The total volume of $\mathbb{DH}^n$ is

 for both even and odd dimensions, where $V_n(\mathbb{S}^n)$ is the $n$-dimensional volume of the standard unit $n$-sphere $\mathbb{S}^n$. \end{theorem}

-Heuristically, the two-sheeted hyperboloid may be thought of as a ``sphere'' of radius $i=\sqrt{-1}$, and therefore it suggests why formula (\ref{equation_total_volume}) might make sense.
-While the choice of the value of $V_1(\mathbb{DH}^1)$ is not unique as explained later in Section~\ref{section_upper_half_space}, we provide more reasoning about the choice of $2\pi i$ in the sense of complex analysis.
+Heuristically, the two-sheeted hyperboloid may be thought of as a ``sphere'' of radius $i=\sqrt{-1}$ in the hyperboloid model, and therefore it suggests why the formula above might make sense.
+While the choice of the value of $V_1(\mathbb{DH}^1)$ is not unique as explained later in Section~\ref{section_definition_volume_P}, we provide more reasoning about the choice of $2\pi i$ in the sense of complex analysis.
+We prove a \SDF{} for $\mathbb{DH}^n$.